numan-7/CerebrAI/README.md

     cd ../
     npm run dev
     ```
-3. Open your browswer and navigate to `http://localhost:5173`
+3. Open your browser and navigate to `http://localhost:5173`

 ## Usage
 1. Upload an MRI scan using the provided interface (at the bottom of home page)